 Important Plan Changes for Tufts Health Plan Senior Care Options (HMO-SNP) Members

-At Tufts Health Plan, we are committed to making sure you have access to the health care services you need during the coronavirus (COVID-19) outbreak.
-As part of that commitment, we have made some changes to help you take full advantage of the coverage and savings your plan has to offer during this uncertain time.
+At Tufts Health Plan, we are committed to making sure you have access to the health care services you need during the COVID-19 pandemic.
+As part of that commitment, we made some changes at the outset of the pandemic to help you take full advantage of the coverage and savings your plan has to offer during this uncertain time.

 - You can apply your OTC balance to the purchase of a mask or an oxygen sensing device (oximeter).
 If you have lung disease or early signs of COVID-19, having an oximeter that measures your pulse and oxygen level in your blood can provide important information for your doctor.

 - Don’t want to go to the store to shop?
 You can now also use your Instant Saving card and DailyCare+ card allowances to order eligible items online or over the phone through NationsOTC.
 Order items for free delivery to your home by logging onto the NationsOTC website or by calling 1-833-746-7682 (TTY: 711).